apiaryio/api-blueprint/Glossary of Terms.md

 <a name="def-data-structure"></a>
 ### Data Structure
 A particular data organization, or a description of it.
-In API Blueprint, data structures and its [Attributes](#def-attribute) are described using the Markdown Syntax for Object Notation – [MSON][].
+In API Blueprint, data structures and their [Attributes](#def-attribute) are described using the Markdown Syntax for Object Notation – [MSON][].

 <a name="def-entity"></a>
 ### Entity